 - attending and participating in many community meetings and events related to youth mental health

-In addition, the Family Advocate is an instructor for the following training sessions:
+In addition, the Special Projects Coordinator is an instructor for the following training sessions:

 - Youth Mental Health Training